xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 </pre>

 <p align="justify">
-As seen above there are four <code>.java</code> files that are closely related with the Login functionality as their names suggest, and so we can examine their code further to check for issue.
-For the purposes of this demonstration we will put a breakpoint into the <code>DoLogin.java</code> file at the <code>postData()</code> function at line 101.
+As seen above there are four <code style="background-color: lightgrey; color:black;">.java</code> files that are closely related with the Login functionality as their names suggest, and so we can examine their code further to check for issue.
+For the purposes of this demonstration we will put a breakpoint into the <code style="background-color: lightgrey; color:black;">DoLogin.java</code> file at the <code style="background-color: lightgrey; color:black;">postData()</code> function at line 101.
 If we now put a username and password of our choice and press the login button we will have our hit!
 Now we can step into the code and check the values of the variables at the left pane on VSCode IDE.
 </p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="https://xen0vas.github.io/assets/images/2023/04/breakpoint.png" width="750" height="500" alt="Android Emulator"/>